lorifranke/SlicerTMS/README.md

 <tr>
 <td valign="middle" width="200"><img src="https://docs.monai.io/projects/label/en/latest/_images/monai-label-plugin-favorite-modules-1.png" title="Install SlicerTMS"></a></td>
 <td valign="top" width="800"><b> 3.
 Install SlicerTMS extension in 3DSlicer</b></a><br> Start Slicer.
 Go to Edit --> Application Settings --> Developer --> Check the enable developer mode.
-Then, Go to Developer tools --> Extension Wizard --> Click Select the extension and select the cloned repository folder with the SlicerTMS.py file from your local computer.
+Then, Go to Developer tools (also in settings now with newer version) --> Extension Wizard --> Click Select the extension and select the cloned repository folder with the SlicerTMS.py file from your local computer.
 Alternatively, you can install SlicerTMS in the Application settings under Modules.
 You can add the path to the application by clicking the two arrows on the right of the window and selecting 'Add'.
 </tr>

 <tr>